dotnet/reproducible-builds/Documentation/Reproducible-MSBuild/Techniques/NUGET_XMLDOC_MODE.md

   NUGET_XMLDOC_MODE: ''
 ```

-Unfortunatelyly there is no way known at this time to override this setting via MSBuild properties.
-Each developer will need to check if any installed program has overriden this setting.
+Unfortunately there is no way known at this time to override this setting via MSBuild properties.
+Each developer will need to check if any installed program has changed this setting.

 ## Remarks

 The dotnet sdk docker image sets NUGET_XMLDOC_MODE=skip ([issue 2790](https://github.com/dotnet/dotnet-docker/issues/2790)), which causes builds run under this docker image to produce results different from a typical developer workstation.
 Thousands of developers are using this build image for their lab builds in the Azure organization.